 - Failure to disclose known defects (misrepresentation claims)

-In addition, Jason has also represented parties on both sides of construction and mechanics lien cases all across Texas.
-This is multi-county experience is extremely valuable since Texas has 254 counties; all with different rules on how to file a mechanics lien.
+Jason and team of construction lawyers also handle cases in Austin involving remodeling contracts, new construction contracts, and pre-existing defects claims.
+He has represented several owners in pursuing action against parties responsible for defects, be it contractors, subs, engineers, architects, or material suppliers.
+In addition, he represents parties on both sides of construction and mechanics lien cases all across Texas.
+This multi-county experience is extremely valuable as Texas has 254 counties; all with different rules on how to file a mechanics lien.

-Jason W. Snell is well-regarded in the construction industry for his aggressive reputation when it comes to finalizing and foreclosing liens against the property to oblige payment.
-As someone who knows the construction law and litigation like the back of his hand, Joe has made a name for himself by obtaining and enforcing judgments for non-payment.
+Mr. Snell, who got his J.D. from Texas Tech School of Law, is well-regarded in the construction industry for his aggressive reputation when it comes to finalizing and foreclosing liens against the property to oblige payment.
+As someone who knows construction law and litigation like the back of his hand, Joe has made a name for himself by obtaining and enforcing judgments for non-payment.

-Sally S. Metcalfe graduated from The University of Texas School of Law and has been practicing in construction litigation and personal injury (including medical malpractice) areas for over 17 years.
-As the founder of Metcalfe Law, PLLC, in Austin, Sally has over a decade’s experience in the construction law in Texas.
-She has handled a wide range of cases for her clients including construction litigation, bad faith insurance claims, and even product liability.
+Sally S. Metcalfe graduated from The University of Texas School of Law and has been practicing in construction litigation for over 17 years.
+As the founder of Metcalfe Law PLLC, she has handled a wide range of cases for her clients.

 Wright & Greenhill PC